-The infrastructure manager organises regular meetings with applicants to inform them of the planned TCR, to consult them and to analyse together with them the adaptations to be made to the train service to enable the works to be carried out.
-At these meetings, applicants can express their views and propose alternative solutions.
-It is up to the infrastructure manager to analyse these alternative solutions and their impact on the organisation of the worksites and select an appropriate solution to carry out the works in the best possible circumstances, while considering the interests of the parties concerned.
+The infrastructure manager organizes regular meetings with applicants to inform them of planned TCRs, to consult them and to analyze with them the adaptations to be made to train services to enable the work to be carried out.
+The infrastructure manager must inform the railway undertakings of the work planned.
+The railway undertakings must analyze the impact on the transport plan and modify the paths concerned.
+Allocation is carried out by the Railway Administration according to available capacity.
+At these meetings, applicants can put forward their points of view and propose alternative solutions.
+It is up to the infrastructure manager to analyze these alternative solutions and their impact on the organization of the work sites, and to select the final solution that enables the work sites to be carried out in the best possible circumstances, while ensuring that the interests of the parties concerned are taken into account.Impact of

-4.4 Impact of Framework Agreements
+4.4 Framework Agreements